-Geopolitical rivalries play out in Africa’s digital transformation
+Geopolitical Rivalries Play out in Africa’s Digital Transformation

 Africa’s potential for digital trade has been overlooked for years.
 Instead, its 1.2 billion people are perceived as a source of commodities and an export market for finished goods.
 This is now rapidly changing with geopolitics becoming more prominent in industry development.